Q.1. What was the major impact of electricity on the farmers of Palampur? Explain.

 Fig: Natural Resources

-Ques 3.
+Q.3.
 What do you mean by working capital?
 How does it affect the day-to-day activities in farming?

 Ans.
 Raw materials and money in hand is known as working capital.
 Some money is always required during production to make payments and buy other necessary items.
 Working capital is related with day-to-day activities in farming like use of seeds, pesticides, insecticides, manure, wages of labour etc. So production in farming is high for more working capital.
-Higher working capital would facilitate more purchase of seeds, fertilisers and wages, so higher yield would be there.
+Higher working capital would facilitate more purchase of seeds, fertilizers and wages, so higher yield would be there.

-Ques 4.
+Q.4.
 What do you mean by Rabi crops and Kharif crops?
 When are they sown and harvested?
 Give examples also.